DePaul School for Hearing & Speech

-DePaul School for Hearing and Speech teaches children who are deaf or hard of hearing to listen and speak without sign language.
+DePaul School for Hearing and Speech teaches children who are deaf, hard of hearing, or with severe speech delays to listen and speak.

 Founded in 1908 by the Catholic Diocese of Pittsburgh and the Sisters of Charity of Seton Hill, DePaul School for Hearing and Speech has been providing quality Listening and Spoken Language (LSL) education for children with hearing loss for over 100 years.
 The goal then, as it is now, was to prepare each student for success in our hearing and speaking world.